Panbari Mosque

-Construction
+History

 The mosque was believed to have been commissioned by the Sultan of Bengal Alauddin Husain Shah to celebrate the victory of the Conquest of Kamata in 1498.
-However, the exact details of the mosque's history is uncertain and the possible date of construction spans between 1493 and 1519 AD.
+However, the exact details of the mosque's history is uncertain and the possible date of construction spans between 1493 and 1519 CE.
 On the other hand, there is a less common theory which attributes the mosque's construction to Mir Jumla II, the Mughal governor of Bengal who may have passed through the area during his invasion of Assam in 1662.
 The eidgah and deep well within the complex is considered to have been constructed during the same time as the mosque.
 The vast paved courtyard and minaret were constructed later on.

 It is said that the mosque later became surrounded by deep forest, and fell in use.
 In 1928, a villager caught a glimpse of some minarets from the hills of Rangamati whilst he was collecting some firewood.
 The news then reached the Nawab of Dhaka who even dispatched a team to investigate the matter, and they returned having confirmed its existence.